SirRmelTheThird/VelocityMotors/README.md

 ## 📖 Overview

 Velocity Motors is a full-stack vehicle marketplace application.
-The project is split into a Vue/ client and Node/Express server that uses SQLite.
+The project is split into a Vue client and Node/Express server that uses SQLite.

 Letting users work with a vehicle marketplace through a modern frontend and a backend API.
 The client handles the user interface, routing, and page experience, while the server handles API logic, validation, database access, logging, and tests.